-Section 13.4 Temporary Upgrades: Upon the discretion of management, employees may be temporarily assigned to higher positions in accordance with Personnel Management Policy 301.
+Section 13.1 Upon the discretion of the department head, employees may be temporarily assigned to higher positions in accordance with Personnel Management Policy 301.
 This policy provides in part: An employee is to be given an appointment to the higher class when he/she substantially assumes the duties of such position.
 Such assumption of duties necessarily would result in his/her relinquishing his/her regular duties to a substantial degree.
 Employees temporarily appointed to a position in a higher class shall be paid in accordance with Section 1.12.050 B of the Compensation Plan.

-ARTICLE 14 - HOURS OF WORK
+ARTICLE 14 - HOURS OF WORK AND OVERTIME